 A new problem comes up now.
 With the wind removed, the rider complains about “leaning” on the bars.
 Now “bar backs” are needed.
 Bar backs, as they are called, are items that shift the bar back a few inches, allowing the rider to sit upright.
 The center of gravity is higher and farther back.
 Bumps in the road are translated directly into a vertical component and to one’s spine that is now vertical also.
 This means a backache and aggravation for many types of pre-existing back conditions.
 The only way for weight to be taken off of the spine is for the rider to pull on the bars and that will shift weight to the feet.
 Feet also get tired and the rider now wants “highway pegs” and the most common way to mount them is to “crash bars.”
 With feet sticking straight out in front, now all the weight is on the spine and butt.
 Now, this rider needs one of the “wide ass” seats to spread the weight.

 A bike with low bars is bare, solo, fast, nimble, sporty and fun.
 The /5 was specifically designed for this style of riding.
 The bike with U.S. bars tends to be two up, touring, loaded and a truck.
 To make the bike suitable for this style, one must make lots of changes and accept compromises.

 I can flatly say that the SWB /5 just wasn’t designed to be a loaded touring bike.
 The LWB is much better for that.
 From a service standpoint, the LB style costs much less to own and maintain, even with the harder riding that is inherent.
 The rider is more in tune with the “feel” and notices problems quicker.
-Fewer accessories are in the way for the mechanic to remove, so it costs less to do any one job.
+Fewer accessories are in the way for the mechanic to remove, so maintenance costs less.